10 Club Companies That Fly Under The Radar

 7. Byron Morgan Putters – Another small putter maker, Byron Morgan has built a cult following on golf websites such as The Putter Place and Puttertalk.com.
 Byron’s putters are all made one at a time to the exact specifications of the buyer.
 If you’ve always wanted a putter made just for you, Byron Morgan is one of the few people out there that can make it happen.

 8. SCOR Golf – President Terry Koehler has come up with a short game scoring system that is unlike anything in the golf industry.
 His system replaces your short irons with his, which are precisely fit for your swing and set makeup.
-They offer every loft available from 41 to 61 degrees to come up with the best matched set of scoring clubs available.
-There’s too much info to go over here, but check out their wesbite for more info, and look for a full review of SCOR very soon!
+They offer every loft available from 41 to 61 degrees to come up with the best-matched set of scoring clubs available.
+There’s too much info to go over here, but check out their website for more info, and look for a full review of SCOR very soon!
+Editors Note – June 2017: Terry Koehler joined forces with Ben Hogan golf to revive that brand with his designs, which were an evolution of SCOR.
+While the company’s clubs were very well received, sales sputtered.
+While the Ben Hogan brand is still limping along during a restructuring, Mr Koehler has long since moved on to other opportunities.

 9. Carnahan Golf – Carnahan is a boutique golf brand, available only in select golf course pro shops around the US.
 Carnahan’s wedges are as good as any major OEM’s offerings.
 In fact, my good buddy Tony from hookedongolfblog.com swears by them.
 Using heavier head weights and a longer shaft for versatility, these wedges are great scoring clubs.
 If you get a chance to try these clubs, don’t miss out!